Math Games to Play on Family Trips

 Odd or even

 “Odd or even” is good both for practicing recognition of numbers and for counting.
-The game is to predict whether the passengers will spot more even numbers or odd numbers on number plates before a time of your choosing — and then test that hypothesis!
+The game is to predict whether the passengers will spot more even numbers or odd numbers on license plates before a time of your choosing — and then test that hypothesis!

 Odd or even can be played to a time limit or until someone reaches a given score, depending on what the players prefer!